smdaziz/java-concurrency/thread-and-runnable/StoppingThread.md

-Lets talk about stopping threads in Java.
+## Let's talk about stopping threads in Java.

-Lets think about it for a moment.
+Let's think about it for a moment.
 Once a thread is started, it runs independently and concurrently with other threads.

+**Does it stop automatically?**

-Does it stop automatically?
-Yes, it does, when its `run()` method completes.
+**Yes** - when its `run()` method completes.

 ```java
 package io.github.smdaziz.thread.destruction;